Due to the structure, location and activity of the UBC Sailing Club, all members must follow these rules:

-Safety of our members and stewardship of our equipment are of the utmost concern to the UBC Sailing Club.
-The Steering Committee reserves the right to determine the appropriate consequences if the Club’s rules and policies are neglected or disregarded.
-The rules are for the safety of our members and to safeguard against unforeseen events; however the document is not exhaustive and members must always take appropriate precaution and care.
-If you have questions regarding rules and policies, email email@example.com
+Safety of our members and stewardship of our equipment are of the utmost concern.
+The Steering Committee reserves the right to determine the consequences if a members neglects or disregards the rules and policies.
+While the rules help safeguard against unforeseen events, the document is not exhaustive and members must always take appropriate precaution and care.
+For questions about rules and policies, email email@example.com

-The Club is affiliated to the Alma Mater Society ("AMS") of the University of British Columbia ("UBC").
-Our Constitution and By-Laws must follow certain overarching requirements in that regard.
-They were last amended on the 30th of October, 2019.
+The Club is affiliated with the Alma Mater Society (AMS) of the University of British Columbia (UBC), hence our constitution and bylaws must follow certain overarching requirements.
 Inquiries may be directed to firstname.lastname@example.org

 Active members of the UBC Sailing Club must be also be members in good standing of the Jericho Sailing Centre Association.
-From the safety page of the JSCA Safety is YOUR responsibility:
+At JSCA, Safety is YOUR responsibility:

 0.5 IT IS EVERYONE’S RESPONSIBILITY TO AVOID A COLLISION